How it works

 - follows government rules for operating a business

-The Summer Company program has been launched for 2018.
-Applications are accepted until May18th but it is first come first served.
-Seats are limited.
-Visit the Ontario Government page for Summer Company for more information and to apply.
+The Summer Company program has been launched for 2019.
+Visit the Ontario Government page for Summer Company for more information and to apply after February 2020!

 To prepare your application:

 - Check to see if you are eligible for the program

 - Contact us to assist with business planning, support and guidance throughout the application process